-Imfinzi (durvalumab) is a type of cancer treatment called an immunotherapy, developed by AstraZeneca and approved for the treatment of certain types of cancer of the bladder and urinary tract and lungs.
+Imfinzi (durvalumab) is a type of cancer treatment called an immunotherapy, developed by AstraZeneca and approved to treat certain cancers of the bladder, urinary tract and lungs.
 Immunotherapy drugs use the body’s own immune system to fight cancer.

 How does Imfinzi work?

 A type of white blood cell called T-cells that play an important role in the normal function of the immune system are activated and can attack and destroy cancer cells.

 However, some tumors can evade destruction by the immune system by using a strategy called the “PD-1/PD-L1 pathway.”
 PD-L1 is a protein frequently found on the surface of cancer cells.
 When it binds to its receptors (called PD-1) found on T-cells, the normal function of T-cells is altered, and they fail to kill cancer cells.

 Imfinzi binds to the PD-L1 protein found on cancer cells, preventing it from binding to its receptors (PD-1) on T-cells, thereby restoring normal T-cell activity and stimulating the immune system to attack and kill cancer cells.

 Because Imfinzi works by stimulating the immune system, it can also attack healthy organs and tissues in the body such as the lungs, liver, pancreas, kidneys, intestines, thyroid, and adrenal glands, causing serious side effects.

 Imfinzi in clinical trials